ekrengel/introk8s/step_by_step.md

 ## Adding Environment Variables to our Pod

 We now want to add the environment variables to our pod.

 Add to your `k8s/pod.yaml` file by following the solutions in `k8s/solutions/pod2.yaml`.
-TODO add description of file here.
+Under our container we will specify an env section, which takes an array of environment variables to expose on the container.
+We will set the environment variable `POD_NAME` to the value from the field `metadata.name`.
+We will also set the environment variable `NODE_NAME` to the value from the field `spec.nodeName`.

 We will now re-create our pod by applying the file.